 In this paper, we show how a regulator can use such information about the topology of the interbank system to design incentives that help create a more resilient system.
 Using this information, the regulator can design a transaction-specific tax that discriminates among the possible transactions between different lending and borrowing banks.
 By taxing transactions between different counter-parties differently, a regulator can effectively control the architecture of the financial system.
-A regulator can use this systemic risk tax (SRT) to select an optimal equilibrium set of transactions that effectively 'rewire' the interbank network so as to make it more resilient to insolvency cascades4.
-We prove that this can be done without reducing the total credit (transaction) volume and thus without making the system less efficient.
+A regulator can use this systemic risk tax (SRT) to select an optimal equilibrium set of transactions that effectively 'rewire' the interbank network so as to make it more resilient to insolvency cascades.
+This tax was previously introduced and simulated using an agent-based model in Poledna and Thurner (2016).
+We will prove analytically that this can be done without reducing the total credit (transaction) volume and thus without making the system less efficient.
 This leads to the notion of a systemic risk-efficient equilibrium.
 The intuition behind this result is that under the SRT, any given transaction volume is exchanged under a different network configuration, which creates less systemic risk.
 Under this desired configuration, transactions remains untaxed, whereas under other configurations, transactions are taxed according to how much they increase systemic risk.
-This systemic risk tax (Poledna and Thurner (2016)) is based on a notion of network centrality (e.g. Battiston et al. (2012)) and can be easily implemented using information about the topology of the interbank network and the banks' capitalization.
+The systemic risk tax in Poledna and Thurner (2016) is based on a notion of network centrality (e.g. Battiston et al. (2012)) and can be easily implemented using information about the topology of the interbank networks and the banks' capitalization.

 To illustrate those facts, we study a stylized economy in which institutions (e.g. banks) are hit by liquidity shocks from their clients and then trade that liquidity with other banks.
 We derive a strategic equilibrium in which borrowing banks prefer to borrow from banks offering the best terms (lowest borrowing rates) while lending banks, on the other hand, manage their risk by setting a risk premium according to the probability of default of the borrowing bank.
 This results in the creation of an interbank network of financial exposures (loans), which carry default risk.
-Our equilibrium concept is inspired by the literature on matching markets (e.g. Gale and Shapley (1962), Roth and Sotomayor (1992))5.
+Our equilibrium concept is inspired by the literature on matching markets (e.g. Gale and Shapley (1962), Roth and Sotomayor (1992)).
 Borrowing banks are thus matched to lending banks in a way that reflects their preferences for one another.
 We make no assumptions on the topology of the interbank system, instead allowing it to emerge endogenously from the banks' rational decisions.